One-loop evolution of twist-2 generalized parton distributions

-Finally, in Figs.~\ref{ApfelVsVinnikovUnp} and~\ref{ApfelVsVinnikovPol} we show a comparison of the evolution of unpolarised and longitudinally polarised distributions between the code of Ref.~\cite{Vinnikov:2006xw}, which we refer to as Vinnikov's code, and our implementation in {\tt APFEL++}.\footnote{Vinnikov's code does not implement the transversely/circularly polarised evolution.} To match the capabilities of Vinnikov's code, the comparison is performed without heavy-flavour threshold crossing.
-All other settings are the same as those used for the other numerical results presented above.
-This comparison was already presented in Ref.~\cite{Bertone:2022frx} in the unpolarised case and, for completeness, we show it here again in Fig.~\ref{ApfelVsVinnikovUnp}.
-Ref.~\cite{Bertone:2022frx} also commented on the level of agreement between these two implementations, pointing out that for small enough values of $\xi$ ($\xi\lesssim 0.6$) the agreement is generally good.
-For larger values of $\xi$ ($\xi\gtrsim 0.6$), instead, the agreement deteriorates significantly as Vinnikov's code seems to be affected by numerical instabilities.
-A similar picture is found in the longitudinally polarised case with the result of the comparison presented in Fig.~\ref{ApfelVsVinnikovPol} for the first time.
+Finally, in Figs.~\ref{ApfelVsVinnikovUnp} and~\ref{ApfelVsVinnikovPol}, we present a comparative analysis of the evolution of unpolarised and longitudinally polarised distributions between the code developed in Ref.~\cite{Vinnikov:2006xw}, which we refer to as Vinnikov's code, and our implementation in {\tt APFEL++}.\footnote{Vinnikov's code does not include the implementation of transversely/circularly polarised evolution.} To match the capabilities of Vinnikov's code, the comparison is performed without heavy-flavour threshold crossing.
+All other settings are consistent with those applied in the numerical results presented above.